Skip to Content

 Rudy Mareel / Shutterstock.com

-One of the notable features of Mount Desert Island in Maine is that the water surrounding it is a feeding ground for whales during summer.
-Besides, this island is arguably the most beautiful spot in New England.
+Mount Desert Island in Maine is renowned for being a summer feeding ground for whales, making it arguably the most beautiful spot in New England.

 Things to do on Mount Desert